w33zl/FS22_CustomTrafficSystem/README.md

 ## ADDING NEW VEHICLES:
-To add a vehicle to your custom traffic system, all you need to do is refernece the XML file of the vehicle (see section below how to find these) to your 'customTrafficSystem.xml' file.
+To add a vehicle to your custom traffic system, all you need to do is refernece the XML file of the vehicle (see section below how to find these) to your `customTrafficSystem.xml` file.

 Add a vehicle node (<vehicle />) to the <vehicles /> section for each vehicle you want to include in your custom traffic system.
-Make sure the path in the filename attribute is relative to the 'customTrafficSystem.xml' or an absolute path (typically '$data/vehicles/cars' for base game vehicles).
+Make sure the path in the filename attribute is relative to the `customTrafficSystem.xml` or an absolute path (typically `$data/vehicles/cars` for base game vehicles).

 If you want to include the base game vehicle 'vehicle_04' as well as a custom 'fireTruck' you created yourself, the 'customTrafficSystem.xml' could look like this:
     <trafficSystem>